heliumiotgrants/helium-iot-grants/applications/chirpstack-hpr-improvements.md

 Budget breakdown done on estimated development time which was completed over 3 months (Initally Started in June 2023).
 Coding rate off estimated intermediate median python rate which worked out to be ~$41usd per hour.
-More time has been commited since inception due to release version changes in chirpstack especially between v4.7 and v4.8 which had breaking changes which were needed to be fixed.
+More time has been commited since inception due to release version changes in chirpstack especially between v4.7 and v4.8 which had breaking changes which needed to be fixed.

 | Item | Cost |
 | ---- | ---- |